jlgasparrini/Generative-AI-tools/README.md

 After validating the plan, I used Windsurf to generate the Rails API step by step, following the instructions in the plan.

+It's important to mention that in some situations I use [Warp](https://warp.dev) but not necessary to generate the code, in some situations I can take advantage of Warp and complete minor stuff without the need to consume all Windsurf credits.

 Before prompting Windsurf, I usually review rules and context/constraints to keep the code generation aligned with the project requirements.

 ```markdown